This post contains affiliate links.

 If you still want to see more, the San Lucas Vineyard and Dos Buhos Vineyard are on either side of Rancho Toyan so with a bit of preplanning (and a bit of a walk) you could add on a visit to one or both of the other vineyards to your DIY winery tour in San Miguel as well.

-Ready to go?
-Use Skyscanner to find the cheapest flights to San Miguel and then explore accommodation like unique stays on Airbnb or the top-rated hotels on Booking.com to plan the perfect night, weekend, or long-term stay in the city.
+Explore accommodation like unique stays on Airbnb (we stayed in this lovely apartment) or the top-rated hotels on Booking.com to plan the perfect night, weekend, or long-term stay in the city.
+Then, browse tons of San Miguel food, culture, and nature experiences on Airbnb to round out your itinerary!

 This article is part of the San Miguel Day Trip series.
 Read the rest below: